hampusborgos/strip-dom-tags/README.md

 You can whitelist different tags and attributes that are allowed, but `javascript:` attribute values will always be stripped.

+**This module only works in the browser**, it will always return the empty string if invoked server-side.

 # Usage

     stripTags(html : string, whitelistedTags = [] : string[], whitelistedAttributes = [] : string[], visitNode?: (node: Node) : Node) : string